 Soul Name: Sister Sunshine

 As one of Life Pieces To Masterpieces’ Co-Founders in 1996, Mary Brown has worked for decades to create meaningful change in the lives of young people and their families locally and nationally.
 Sister Mary is currently LPTM’s Executive Director, working with the team to advance the critical mission of using artistic expression to develop character and leadership, unlock potential, and prepare Black boys and young men to transform their lives and communities.

 Mary was a member of the national faculty at Neighborworks America for 17 years, responsible for the design, facilitation and evaluation of training programs nationwide for youth development workers, community developers and organizers.

-Mr. Maurice Kie, currently the Operations Manager at Life Pieces to Masterpieces, has been with this DC nonprofit for its full history.
+Mr. Maurice Kie, currently the Program Manager at Life Pieces to Masterpieces, has been with this DC nonprofit for its full history.
 Brother Moe was one of the original cohort of seven young men when the program started (1996).
 He grew up in Life Pieces and is both an architect of the curriculum and one of its greatest success stories.
 Over the years, Brother Moe has served LPTM in many capacities, including co-educator, youth advisor to the Board of Trustees, and Program Coordinator.
 He has studied Education & Psychology at Morgan State University and University of the District of Columbia, and he has a deep commitment to unlocking the potential of young boys and men.
 For Brother Moe, growing up within and working at Life Pieces showed him how build strength and confidence, and he is devoted to passing that along to the next generation.